North Texas · Ranch, land & acreage

 I inherited land in North Texas.
 How do I sell it?

 Inherited land is one of the most common situations I help with, and the first questions are about clear title and how the estate is held, which your attorney or the title company confirms.
-From there it is about pricing it honestly, sorting out access, survey and mineral questions, and marketing it to real land buyers.
+From there it is about pricing it right, sorting out access, survey and mineral questions, and marketing it to real land buyers.
 If the property is out of the area or you are out of state, I can manage the whole process remotely.
 Reach out and I will walk you through the specific steps for your situation.

 Can you help me buy acreage near McKinney, Prosper or Celina?